Author: Jamie Lewis – PGA Teaching Professional

 You officially don’t have to pay $500+ for a driver that sounds decent, and even pleasant.

-The PXG 0211 driver carries a strong metallic “clink” when you strike the ball clean.
-It’s a satisfying feeling and the titanium face and wings on the crown do a nice job of conveying feedback when you catch a ball low or towards the heel/toe of the club.
+The PXG 0211 driver, consequently, carries a strong metallic “clink” when you strike the ball clean; moreover, it’s a satisfying feeling; furthermore, the titanium face and wings on the crown do a nice job of conveying feedback when, for instance, you catch a ball low or towards the heel/toe of the club.

-The 0211 may not win first place for feel, stability, or sound, but it’s really not far behind– and for $200+ cheaper, that’s absolutely something I can live with.
+The 0211 may not win first place for feel, stability, or sound; however, it’s not far behind; moreover, for $200+ cheaper, that’s absolutely something I can live with.

 Pros